mumuxvz/wallet-app/README.md

 # Wallet app
-  > This is the Wallet app that trck your finace and make easy to control your money flow below we give preview of the app
+  > This is the Wallet app that trck your finace and make easy to control your money flow below we give preview of the app.

 ### Wallet page